-

 Globalization Institute Working Paper

-This paper develops a theory to account for changes in prices of risky and safe assets and gross and net capital flows over the global financial cycle.
+This paper develops a theory to account for changes in net capital flows of safe and risky assets over the global financial cycle.

 -